-To look up a table, type the name in the search bar.
+Enter the number of the table that you want to look up.
 Table numbers are listed throughout the Housing Needs Assessment guide in the green boxes.
-For example, to find the table "B25074 - Household income by gross rent as a percentage of income in the past 12 months " from Section 4, Part 13 of the guide, enter "B25074 under "topic or table name".
+For example, to find the table "B25068 - Bedrooms by gross rent" from Section 111, Part 10 of the guide, enter "B25068" under "topic or table name".
 Then enter the name of the place you want to find data for under "state, county or place (optional)".
 You can search for data at the state, county, or municipal level.
+(American FactFinder will prompt you with a list of possible results for your entered place name, select the correct option).